 MicroPython on the BBC micro:bit comes with a powerful music and sound module.
-It's very easy to generate bleeps and bloops from the device if you attach a speaker.
-Use crocodile clips to attach pin 0 and GND to the positive and negative inputs on the speaker - it doesn't matter which way round they are connected to the speaker.
+It's very easy to generate bleeps and bloops from the device by attaching a speaker or set of wired headphones.

+If you are attaching a speaker, a passive piezo buzzer, or headphones, you can use crocodile clips to attach pin 0 and GND to the positive and negative inputs.
+It doesn't matter which way round they are connected to a speaker, but a piezo buzzer may be polarized (check for a "+" marking the positive terminal).

-Note: Do not attempt this with a Piezo buzzer - such buzzers are only able to play a single tone.
+Note: Do not attempt this with an active Piezo buzzer - such buzzers are only able to play a single tone.